 2.1.
 Access security and isolation

-Every tenant user can only see files their tenant is allowed to see, including dashboards & reports, data connectors or cubes, and notes.
-Any file created by a tenant user will not be visible to users that belong to other tenants, thus completely separating users from different tenants.
-In addition, users that belong to a certain tenant can only see other users belonging to the same tenant (for example when selecting from lists of users when sharing a link to a dashboard).
+Dundas BI access and user security is fully designed to incorporate isolation of tenants, allowing tenant users to see only the appropriate files, including dashboards & reports, data connectors or cubes, and notes.
+New files created by a tenant user will not be visible to users that belong to other tenants, and tenant users can only see other users belonging to the same tenant, for example when selecting from lists of users when sharing a link or setting up notifications.

 2.2.
 Commercial alignment and licensing control